morays-community/morays-doc/docs/source/croco.getting_started.rst

     make -f TopMakefileOasis3 pyoasis

-.. note :: In the following, we will compile NEMO with OASIS.
-Just keep in mind where OASIS_v5.0 dynamic libraries are stored.
+.. note :: In the following, we will compile NEMO with OASIS3-MCT.
+Just keep in mind where OASIS3-MCT_v5.0 dynamic libraries are stored.
 Let's assume for the tutorial that they are at this location:

     .. code-block :: bash